Opinion: The politics of unproven cures | DW | 15.07.2020

 It also isn't unprecedented.

 South Africa has the world's largest epidemic of HIV.
-A mind-blowing 7.7 million South Africans are living with the disease, or 20% (yes, TWENTY PERCENT) of the adult population has HIV.
+A mind-blowing 7.7 million South Africans are living with the disease, or 20% of the adult population has HIV.
 But it wasn't always the case.

 An AIDS-denialist by the name of then-president Thabo Mbeki springs to mind.
 His administration's failure to grasp the magnitude of the epidemic or even to take it seriously cost the lives of over 300,000 South Africans.
 While notorious stories during the early 2000s around Mbeki's questioning of HIV's link to AIDS or his Health Minister Manto Tshabalala-Msimang's preferred treatment of garlic and beetroot concoctions to cure the virus are well known, less known is Mbeki's disastrous backing of a "wonder drug."